luthraG/node-validate/README.md

 - **isURIEncoded(str)** - check if String is URI encoded.
 - **isUUID(str)** - check if the specified string is uuid(of specified version).
 - **isValidEmail(str)** - check if the string is a valid email address.
+- **isVariableWidth(str)** - check if the specified string contains both full width and half width characters.
 - **isWeakMap(value)** - check if the value is weakmap or not.
 - **isWeakSet(value)** - check if value is a weak set or not.
 - **isWhiteSpace(str)** - check if a string contains only whitespaces.